 - The domain of accessories should be vast and ever-evolving.

 - Monotonous pairs of core and captive products may lead to a decline in sales, most probably in the case of games that have in-app purchases.

 Q: How does captive product pricing improve sales?

-A: Both the core and captive products are to be used as a pair.
+A: You can use both the core and captive products as a pair.
 So when sales of core products increase due to low prices, the sales of captive products also increase.

 Q: How is profitability related to captive product pricing?

 A: The whole strategy is based on increasing sales and profitability.
-When a core product is sold at a cheap price, its low profit can be balanced out through the profit margins of the accessories sold at a high price.
+When you sell a core product at a low price, you can balance out its low profit through the profit margins of the accessories sold at a high price.

-Q: Which companies use captive product pricing strategy?
+Q: Which companies use a captive product pricing strategy?

-A: Some commonly known companies that use this strategy are Gillete, Apple, Nintendo, EA sports, etc.
+A: Some commonly known companies that use this strategy are Gillette, Apple, Nintendo, EA Sports, and so on.